chef/knife-ec2/CONTRIBUTING.md

 ## Using git

-You can copy a chef coobook repository to your local workstation by running `git clone git://github.com/chef/knife-ec2.git`.
+You can copy the knife-ec2 repository to your local workstation by running `git clone git://github.com/chef/knife-ec2.git`.

 For collaboration purposes, it is best if you create a GitHub account